Books

 About the Author

-He has taught for 30 years not only a variety of biology and chemistry subjects, but also writing and literary analysis.
-He is enjoying life now authoring books on the future of AI and society, as well as science fiction, short stories, and children's books.
+I have taught for 30 years not only a variety of biology and chemistry subjects, but also writing and literary analysis.
+I am enjoying life now authoring books on the future of AI and society, as well as science fiction, and pirate adventures.